2016: The beginning of Chatwoot

 2019: Reincarnation - Opensourcing the project

-With the introduction of data privacy regulations like GDPR, the need for self-hosted alternatives were on the rise.
+With the introduction of data privacy regulations like GDPR, the need for self-hosted alternatives was on the rise.
 There was a lot of interest in the open-source version of Intercom & Zendesk.
 Pranav & Nithin decided to add a live chat feature to the existing codebase and release it as an open-source project.
 Sojan also joined in the mission to build an open-source product.
 As a result, Chatwoot was open-sourced on Aug 14, 2019.
 Chatwoot saw interest from developers all over the world.

 Pranav decided to take it to HackerNews, and to his surprise, the post got a fantastic response from the HN community.